 \item the dimension and the number of irreducible/connected components of the moduli space, if it is non-empty. \end{itemize}

-The purpose of this paper is to describe the explicit geometry of moduli spaces of a class of threefolds with ample canonical class which are of special importance from the viewpoint of the geography of algebraic varieties.
+In this paper, we describe the explicit geometry of moduli spaces of a class of threefolds with ample canonical class, which are of special importance from the viewpoint of the geography of algebraic varieties.
 To motivate our result, in the following, we assume that $X$ is a variety of general type of dimension $n \ge 2$ with at worst canonical singularities.
 If the canonical class $K_X$ is ample, then $X$ is called {\em canonical}.
 Let